Prescriptions

 About pharmacists

-As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:
+As qualified healthcare professionals, pharmacists can offer advice on minor illnesses.

 They can also advise on medicine that you can buy without a prescription.